 - Distance from a hospital and easy access to emergency transport.

-- Insurance coverage for birth center or home birth
+- Insurance coverage for a birth center or home birth

 - Who will be at your birth?
-Number of midwives at a birth?
+Number of midwives at birth?
 Midwife assistants?

-Deciding where and with whom to receive you care and birth is an important decision.
-Explore your options, know your choices, and then … considering following your heart and trusting what feels right.
+Deciding where and with whom to receive your care and birth is an important decision.
+Explore your options, know your choices, and then … consider following your heart and trusting what feels right.